How Do Record Suspensions (Pardons) Work?

-If you have a criminal record, you may have heard about getting pardons and waivers for work, travel, and other purposes.
-It is important to know the difference between the two so that you can apply for the one most suited to your purpose(s).
+If you have a criminal record, you may have heard about getting record suspensions (pardons) and waivers for work, travel, and other purposes.
+It is possible to get record suspension (Pardon) services in Canada but it is important to know the difference between the two so that you can apply for the one most suited to your purpose(s).

-A pardon is granted by the National Parole Board of Canada.
+A record suspension (pardon) is granted by the National Parole Board of Canada.
 It is a document which states that your criminal convictions have been pardoned and that your Canadian criminal record has been sealed.

-A pardon is effective in Canada, but may not be recognized by foreign governments.
+A record suspension (pardon) is effective in Canada, but may not be recognized by foreign governments.

-The United States can exercise its discretion to refuse you entry or require you to apply for a US waiver despite having obtained a pardon.
+The United States can exercise its discretion to refuse you entry or require you to apply for a US waiver despite having obtained a record suspension (pardon).

-There are minimal waiting periods for obtaining a pardon.
+There are waiting periods for obtaining a record suspension ( pardon).
 If your conviction was a summary conviction, the waiting period is 3 years from the date your sentence was satisfied – when your jail time was satisfied or your fine was fully paid.
 If your conviction was indictable, the waiting period is 5 years from the date your sentence was satisfied.
 If you do not know if your convictions were summary or indictable, you can check with the courthouse in which you were convicted.

-The current processing time for obtaining a pardon is approximately 18-24 months from the time your application is submitted. * Under extenuating and extraordinary circumstances, this process may be expedited upon submission of evidence of the reasons why the application must be processed within a shorter period of time.
+The current processing time for obtaining a record suspension (pardon) is approximately 18-24 months from the time your application is submitted. * Under extenuating and extraordinary circumstances, this process may be expedited upon submission of evidence of the reasons why the application must be processed within a shorter period of time.